EIT Food Consumer Engagement Labs (CEL) webinar on 2 June, 10:00 CEST – online.

 EU Food Safety Platform WFSD 2026 multi-stakeholder dialogue

-This year’s World Food Safety Day theme has been officially announced: From burden to solutions – safe food everywhere”, underlining how robust data on foodborne diseases can be transformed into concrete actions that protect everyone’s health.
-By quantifying the impact of unsafe food, national authorities, food business operators and consumers can prioritise risks, design targeted interventions and make informed choices that reduce illness, costs and avoidable loss of life
+This year’s World Food Safety Day theme”From burden to solutions – safe food everywhere”, underlines how robust data on foodborne diseases can be transformed into concrete actions that protect everyone’s health.

-After its successful 2025 edition, to celebrate World Food Safety Day 2026, the EU Food Safety Platform is launching a week-long multi-stakeholder dialogue from 1 to 7 June 2026, featuring contributions from its members and partners across Europe.
+After its successful 2025 edition, to celebrate World Food Safety Day 2026, the EU Food Safety Platform feeds a week-long multi-stakeholder dialogue from 1 to 7 June 2026, featuring contributions from its members and partners across Europe.
 The aim is to showcase experiences, data-driven approaches and innovative practices that translate the global theme into concrete actions at EU and national level.

 Selected contributions and topics may be further explored in the upcoming EU Food Safety Forum 2026, offering a pathway from online dialogue to deeper face-to-face discussion and potential follow-up actions.
 This is an opportunity to give visibility to innovative experiences and to collectively advance solutions that make food safer for all.